TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/examples_position_sense.md

 ### Hardware Setup and Pin Configuration

 The RS485 interface card, control card, and encoder should be connected to the correct PRU GPIO pins mapped for the Encoder interface \ref PRUICSS_PERIPHERAL_IF_MODE.
 All associated pins must be selected in SysConfig.

 \cond (SOC_AM64X || SOC_AM243X)
-When using alternative pin options, the 'G_MUX_EN' bit of 'ICSSG_SA_MX_REG' register must be set.
+When using alternative pin options, the 'G_MUX_EN' bit of the 'ICSSG_SA_MX_REG' register must be set.
 \endcond

 \cond (SOC_AM243X)